cross-js/cross-js/README.md

 (Look github parse this so well with syntax color ☺️)<br>
-using jsDoc you would be able to take full advantage of closure-compiler advanced optimizations also
+using jsDoc you would be able to take full advantage of closure-compiler advanced optimizations also The doc annotations works well with visual studio code also

 Hold your horses and wait until Static Typing becomes a real thing: https://github.com/sirisian/ecmascript-types It's not fun to transpile your existing ts/flow back to js when it lands.
 So use jsDoc & `d.ts` for now.